Matteo-Malve/RAGMedAssist-INLPT-WS2023/project/OUTLINE.md

 ### Answer Generation
 - Input to GPT-3.5: Feed the retrieved abstracts (or relevant excerpts) into GPT-3.5 along with the user query.
-- Generate Answer: GPT-3.5 generates an answer based on the content of the abstracts and the context provided by the query.
+- Generate Answer: GPT-3.5 generates an answer based on the content of the abstracts and the context provided by the query / produces an answer using a prompt that includes the question and the retrieved data?
 - Error Handling: Implement robust error handling for cases where an abstract might not be found or the model fails to generate a relevant answer.